wikimedia/mediawiki-tools-cli/CI.md

     --restart always \
     --name registry registry:2
 ```

+If you ever want to remove it and add it again, see `sudo docker rm -f registry`

 Add the mirror (You might need to do this as root, not sudo...):